This programme aims to nurture outstanding early childhood educators who:

 - will have the ability to work competently in a broad range of positions that involve working with children and families; and

-- may teach in early childhood settings overseas, subject to the registration requirements of the relevant local authorities.
+- may apply to teach in early childhood settings overseas, subject to the registration requirements of the relevant local authorities.